pingidentity/pingidentity-devops-getting-started/docs/deployPFMultiRegionAWS.md

-# k8s-multi-clustering-native-s3-ping
+# Kubernetes Multi Region Clustering using Native S3 Ping

+## Advanced Use-Case

-## THIS IS AN ADVANCED USE-CASE.
-Note the extensive set of pre-requisites required for AWS kubernetes multi-clustering to be successful.
+>Note: the extensive set of pre-requisites required for AWS kubernetes multi-clustering to be successful

 ## Overview diagram